u91738/cvematch/README.md

-  --cwe-list            show list of available CWEs --report-cve-info     show CVE description for matches --report-cwe          show CWE id and description for matches --report-diff         on match show diff for matching hunk in CVE fix --report-diff-full    on match show full diff of CVE fix --max-score MAX_SCORE
+  --cwe-list            show list of available CWEs --report-cve-info     show CVE description for matches --report-cwe          show CWE id and description for matches --report-diff         on match, show diff for matching hunk in CVE fix --report-diff-full    on match, show full diff of CVE fix --report-diff-id      on match, show internal id of matched diff to be used in --ignore --ignore IGNORE       CVE id, CWE id or diff id to ignore.
+See --cve-list, --cwe-list, --report-
+                        diff-id
+  --ignore-file IGNORE_FILE
+                        file with --ignore args separated by new line --split-diffs         treat each hunk of file change as separate file diff --max-file-len MAX_FILE_LEN
+                        set file length in tokens before it gets split into several pseudofiles.
+Use it to fix out of memory --min-hunk-tokens MIN_HUNK_TOKENS
+                        minimal token count for change to matter --max-score MAX_SCORE
                         Max score value that is considered low enough to show as a result.
 Reasonable values are from 0.05 (~exact copy of CVE) to 0.3 (loosely reminds of some